mxcop/mxcop/content/articles/fundamental-rc.md

 ### Angular

-We've got a **problem**: normal probes we're all used to, can hit objects at <span class="highlight">virtually any distance</span>.
+We've got a **problem**: classic probes we're all used to, can hit objects at <span class="highlight">virtually any distance</span>.
 In order to exploit the <span class="highlight">penumbra theorem</span> we need some way to *narrow* this possible <span class="highlight">distance window</span>.

 {{ video_loop(file = "/anim/articles/fundamental-rc/splitting-anim.mp4", alt = "Figure D: Probe being split into &ldquo;rings&rdquo;.", width = "360px") }}

-*Figure D*, shows one way of narrowing this window, we can split our probes into rings.
+*Figure D*, shows one way of narrowing this window, we can discretize our circular probes into rings.
 By doing this we **not only** know that each ring will hit within a narrow distance window,
 we can also <span class="highlight">vary</span> the <span class="highlight">angular resolution</span> between rings!